 A goal without a plan is just a wish

 Hand-dyed textiles, cement, pigment, nylon rope, sand, polyester wadding, geraniums, air-dry clay, received photograph, scrolling dream archive.

-A Summit Wouldn’t Do Without You (Dreaming the Dream) the first leg in a multi-stage journey towards realising our vision of alpine togetherness.
-At Firstdraft Gallery, 110% presented a month of collaborative dreaming experiments, diving deep into an exploration of the physical and symbolic geographies of mountains in Western philosophies of aspiration and achievement.
+A Summit Wouldn’t Do Without You (Dreaming the Dream) was the first leg in a multi-stage journey towards realising 110%'s vision of alpine togetherness.
+At Firstdraft Gallery, the trio presented a month of collaborative dreaming experiments, diving deep into an exploration of the physical and symbolic geographies of mountains in Western philosophies of aspiration and achievement.
 Beneath the towering drapery of their (hu)man made Mt.
-Motivation installation, the trio hosted a series of public dreaming workshops with invited guests Sarah the Psychic, sound artist Jannah Quill, and Raclette-loving relatives from the semi-Swiss side of Lachlan’s family.
+Motivation installation, 110% hosted a series of public dreaming workshops with invited guests Sarah the Psychic, sound artist Jannah Quill, and Raclette-loving relatives from the semi-Swiss side of Lachlan’s family.